buhrmi/inertiax/README.md

 ## What is Inertia.js?

 [Inertia.js](https://inertiajs.com/) lets you build single-page apps using classic server-side routing and controllers — no API needed.
-You write server-rendered pages like you always have, and Inertia handles the client-side navigation, component swapping, and history management.
+You write your backend routing and controllers like you always have, and Inertia handles the navigation, component swapping, and history management.
 Think of it as the glue between your server-side framework (Laravel, Rails, etc.) and your Svelte components.

 ## What does Inertia X add?